-OBJECTIVES OF THE STUDY
+OBJECTIVE OF THE STUDY

-Following were the main objectives of the study:
+Following were the main objectives of the study:-

-- To find out the effect of weight training and circuit training on vital capacity of college male basketball players. - To analyses to compare the superiority between weight training and circuit training on male basketball players. - Effect of weight training on college male basketball players. - To prepare appropriate circuit training program at basketball players.
+- The main objective of this study was to find out the purpose of the study will be to find out the effect of weight training and circuit training on vital capacity of college male basketball players. - To analyses to compare the superiority between weight training and circuit training on male basketball players. - Effect of weight training on college male basketball players. - To prepare appropriate circuit training program at basketball players.